June 17-18, 2021

-This conference flips the usual focus and agenda of a conference.
+This virtual conference flips the usual focus and agenda of a conference.
 Instead of the audience hearing from "experts" and being expected to implement what they say, the focus at this conference is on those closest to the issue - students, teachers, parents and administrators.
 Over half of the conference is dedicated to hearing from them as they discuss strengths and challenges they have identified in their respective Emerging Hispanic-Serving School Districts.
 In turn, other professionals (educational researchers, lawyers, physicians, mental health professionals, non-profit professionals) get to learn from and engage with representatives from eHSSDs to think critically and play a more meaningful role that is both culturally and linguistically supportive.

 The goal is to co-create a research agenda (or several!) for supporting Emerging Hispanic-Serving School Districts.
 This means that students, teachers, parents, and administrators will play a key role.
 The agenda/plan will evolve based on what is shared and learned at the conference.